Derducken/unregistered_phoenix/readme.md

 ## Built With

 * Sublime Text 3 editor
+* Atom editor
 * Firefox (Nightly)
 * EMMET & SASS & LESS & SCSS and stuffs, for quicker initial setup
 * Bits and pieces from HTML5 Boilerplate.
+* Font Awesome
 * Lots of coffee
+* Pure CSS slideshow idea from https://www.youtube.com/watch?v=z74ExMz-cWU (...but tweaked to fit the rest of our theme).

 ## Contributing